-Implementation Guidance 34.9: The following text included in the 2012 Applicant Guidebook Section 4.2.3 Community Priority Evaluation Criteria should also be incorporated into the CPE Evaluation Guidelines: “The sequence of the criteria reflects the order in which they will be assessed by the panel.
+Implementation Guidance 34.10: The following text included in the 2012 Applicant Guidebook Section 4.2.3 Community Priority Evaluation Criteria should also be incorporated into the CPE Evaluation Guidelines: “The sequence of the criteria reflects the order in which they will be assessed by the panel.
 The utmost care has been taken to avoid any "double-counting" - any negative aspect found in assessing an application for one criterion should only be counted there and should not affect the assessment for other criteria.”

+Recommendation 34.11: The process to develop evaluation and selection criteria that will be used to choose a Community Priority Evaluation Provider (CPE Provider) must include mechanisms to ensure appropriate feedback from the ICANN community.
+In addition, any terms included in the contract between ICANN org and the CPE Provider regarding the CPE process must be subject to public comment.

-Recommendation 34.10: The Community Priority Evaluation (CPE) process must be efficient, transparent and predictable.
+Recommendation 34.12: The Community Priority Evaluation (CPE) process must be efficient, transparent and predictable.

-Implementation Guidance 34.11: To support predictability, the CPE guidelines, or as amended, should be considered a part of the policy adopted by the Working Group.
+Implementation Guidance 34.13: To support predictability, the CPE guidelines, or as amended, should be considered a part of the policy adopted by the Working Group.